^

 • nitrofural.

-• a mode of compulsory urination (in 2-3 hours);
+• forced urination regime (every 2-3 hours);

-• bath with sea salt;
+• baths with sea salt;

-• glycine 10 mg / kg per day within 3-4 weeks;
+• glycine 10 mg/kg per day orally for 3-4 weeks;

 • sterile intermittent catheterization of the bladder.